 Where to stay on Vieques

 You won't find any huge beach resorts or hotels on Vieques; this is a small island that still feels like a small island.
-Most of the accommodation options here are small guesthouses.
+Most of the accommodation options here are small guesthouses and vacation rentals.

 Elliot and I stayed at the Vieques Guesthouse, which is within walking distance to all the restaurants in Esperanza, as well as Coconut Beach.
 We LOVED this guesthouse.
 Our room was spacious, the price was reasonable (just over $100 per night), and the owners were so incredibly friendly and full of great island recommendations.